ordina-jworks/ordina-jworks.github.io/_posts/2020-11-05-springCloudCircuitBreaker.md

 }

 ```
-@Retryable – This is the main annotation after @EnableRetry.
+'@Retryable' – This is the main annotation after '@EnableRetry'.
-This annotation tells that if we get RemoteServiceNotAvailableException from the method then retry maximum 3 times before sending the response.
+This annotation tells us that if we get a RemoteServiceNotAvailableException from the method, we retry three more times before sending the fallback response.
 Also we are introducing delay of 1 second in each retry.
-@Recover – in the fallback method indicates that if we don’t get any success response after 3 retry, response will come from this fallback method.
+'@Recover' – this fallback annotation indicates that if we don’t get any successful response after 3 retries, the response will come from this fallback method.
-Make sure you pass expected exception as parameter, else spring will have hard time finding the exact method.
+ Make sure you pass the expected exception as a parameter, else spring will have a hard time finding the exact method.
 ```
 package com.example.springretry;